cosmith1622/Portfolio/NorthwindTraders/README.md

 ------ NorthwindTraders -------

-The project was a contest by Maven Analytics.
+The project was a contest by Maven Analytics (https://www.mavenanalytics.io/challenges/maven-northwind-challenge/24?utm_source=linkedin&utm_campaign=mavennorthwindchallenge_li_maven).
 All of the files presented by Maven are in the Data directory.
 I added the HR_Recursion.py and the NorthwindTraders.py file.
-The HR_Recursion.py file is demonstrate using a General Tree as a way to build a recursive hierarchy for the employee data set that is in the Data folder.
+The HR_Recursion.py file demonstrates using a General Tree as a way to build a recursive hierarchy for the employee data set in the Data folder.
 The csv_test.csv file is result of running the HR_Recursion file.
 The NorthwindTraders.py file has the code that was used to generate the data.csv file in the Data folder which was used to create the Tableau dashboard.